 A few small modifications have to be made to the configuration of the ICDS to not instantly evaluate the university base station and the IMSI catcher as Critical.
-The configuration of the ARFCN/Provider Mapping Rule has been changed to include the ARFCN 877 as valid ARFCN for the imaginary provider '23' since it is the frequency that we are allowed to send on.
-Furthermore '23' was included in the list of known providers, that the Provider Known Rule uses.
-Another small change has been done to the implementation of the Neighbourhood Structure Rule to treat the provider '23' as an equivalent to E-Plus.
-One the one hand this has been done because the university base station has E-Plus nodes as neighbours which would normally trigger a Critical rating on the Neighbourhood Structure Rule and on the other hand this makes it possible to integrate the IMSI catcher into an E-Plus neighbourhood.
+The configuration of the ARFCN/Provider Mapping Rule has been changed to include the ARFCN 877 as valid ARFCN for each provider since the is the frequency that we are allowed to send on.
+In one experiment this rule was tested by faking a T-Mobile station on ARFCN 50.
+This experiment was done in a radio sealed room.

 4.2.2.
-Configuration and Context Rules Evaluation
+Rule Evaluation

 With the environment set up we will now evaluate the individual Rules.
-The IMSI catcher was launched with the three different configurations 2-4 shown in Table 4.4.
+The IMSI catcher was launched with the four different configurations shown in Table 4.4.
+With each of these configurations the ICDS detected the catcher for various reasons: